Best Developmental Toys for Babies 0 to 3 Months - Baby Chick

 Grey fabric crinkle activity book with lion on front and various other images included

 More tummy time entertainment!
-I love this activity book because it stands independently and features pictures with strong contrast, a large mirror, and reversible pages for extended play beyond three months.
-Use the black and white pictures with your newborn, and then turn the book to the colorful side once your baby’s vision is more established.
+I love this activity book because it stands independently and features high-contrast pictures, a large mirror, and reversible pages for extended play beyond 3 months.
+Use the black-and-white pictures with your newborn, then turn the book to the colorful side once your baby’s vision is more developed.

 I always loved playing with our babies in the mirror.
 They love seeing themselves and watching your facial expressions.
 This toy is also small enough to take on the go and keep the baby entertained in the stroller or car seat.